trupin/crawlable/README.md

 ## Example

-* You can check the todos example github: https://github.com/trupin/crawlable-todos
+* You can check the todos example on github: https://github.com/trupin/crawlable-todos
-* Or visit it deployed at: http://crawlable-todos.herokuapp.com/
+* Or visit it deployed on `Heroku`: http://crawlable-todos.herokuapp.com/